UbiquityRobotics/learn/setup/site_survey/site_survey.md

 In order to develop code and run robot applications, your computer(s) must have ROS (Robot Operating System) running on it.
 Since ROS only runs on a 64-bit Linux Ubuntu operating system, it will be necessary to get this version of Linux running on your platform.

-The strategies for running 64-bit Ubuntu Linux are:
+If you already have a dedicated laptop, you are set, if not the strategies for running 64-bit Ubuntu Linux are:

 * Replace Current OS with Linux:
   You can simply replace Windows/MacOS/FreeBSD with Ubuntu Linux.
-This is a pretty extreme solution that we do not recommend.
-If you go down this route you are on your own.
+This is a pretty this is the easiest way to proceed, but will make it impossible to use the laptop for other purposes.

 * Partition your disk to support multiple operating systems.
 This is less extreme and is still pretty challenging.
-If you go down this route you are on your own.
+If you go down this route you are on your own, if one partition fails, it is almost impossible to recver the entire system.

 * Run virtualization software on your native operating system.
-We strongly recommend the virtualization strategy.
+We recommend the virtualization strategy if you need to use the laptop for other purposes.

 There are a significant number of virtualization vendors.
 We provide a prebuilt virtual image that contains Ubuntu Linux 14.04, ROS, and all the Ubiquity Robotics